How to Play Machines

 You can also use the Advanced Search on the Retired Machines menu.
 This will allow you to filter in more detail according to the Attack Path, Attack Sub, and Programming Languages used during the attacks.

-Remember to clear your filters if you’re looking for a certain Box that you can’t find!
+Remember to clear your filters if you’re looking for a certain Machine that you can’t find!

 Once you get accustomed to the line-up interface, you can pick a machine that you’d like to tackle.